hughrun/pocketsnack/README.md

 ### -b, -all

-For use with `--purge` - purge tags from both the List and the Archive.
+For use with `--purge` - purge tags from _both_ the List and the Archive.

 ### -n, --since SINCE

-Restrict the current action to only items updated more recently than _SINCE_ number of days,
+Restrict the current _action command_ to only items updated more recently than _SINCE_ number of days,

 ### -o, --before BEFORE

-Restrict the current action to only items updated less recently than _BEFORE_ number of days,
+Restrict the current _action command_ to only items updated less recently than _BEFORE_ number of days,

 ## Uninstalling or moving to a new directory